damiendawreck/opa-prototype/README.md

 The OPA instance is now ready for interactions.

 ## Usage
-To demonstrate some of the functionality OPA has, I have setyp some prototypes.
+To demonstrate some of the functionality OPA has, I have setup some prototypes.

 ### First Prototype
 <p>The first prototype I have setup, simply has an input(Synchronous Push) that takes a greeting, and checks if it is <code>hello</code>.
 To see it in action, run the following curl command, it should return <code>result: true</code></p>